 I have increasingly seen the value in reflection.
 I recognise how helpful it will be, when I come to apply for jobs in the future, to have a log of the things I have achieved, the skills I have developed and the experiences I have had.

 The Award is a University-wide opportunity and there are lots of versions to choose from.
 Versions of the Edinburgh Award

 You are eligible to register for this Award if you are a current University of Edinburgh student for the duration of the Award, and you have secured (or are in the process of securing) work experience.
-You must also be able to commit 50 hours over the 4-month course (two 3-month versions available in the summer) you have selected:
+You must also be able to commit 50 hours over the duration of the Award.

 - Part-time job

 - Freelance/self-employment (where you have a commitment to an employer, voluntary organisation, or client)